Smash and Grab Adjudication — An Overview Guide

 - In 2018, in Grove Developments Limited v S&T (UK) Limited, the Technology and Construction Court decided that an employer or contractor can now cross-adjudicate after the first smash & grab decision in order to challenge the true value of the interim application.

 - In M Davenport Builders v Greer the judge stated that payment of an interim adjudication application must be made before a ‘true value’ adjudication can commence.

 What’s The Difference Between “Smash and Grab” and “True Value” in Adjudication?

-“True Value” is the overall value of the contract or project as agreed between the parties.
+“True Value” is the overall value of the application, contract or project as agreed between the parties.
 True Value can be subject to dispute and adjudication and may not be the original value agreed in the contract.
 This can change for multiple reasons including but not limited to variations and price mechanisms built into the contract at the outset.

 An adjudicated dispute in a “Smash and Grab” process can stand alone.
 The courts have ruled a Smash and Grab adjudication does not necessarily relate to the contract’s true value or commit either party to an acceptance of the true value.